plackyhacker/plackyhacker.github.io/walkthrough/reaper2.md

 }
 ```

 This gives us a Kernel base address with which to defeat **kASRL**.

+### Arbitrary Code Execution Bug

 The execute bug is similar, although we use a different IOCTL and pass the address of the code we want to execute in the user buffer:

 ```c
 void ExecuteGadget(HANDLE hDevice, QWORD address)